 Istanbul’s Beyoğlu area has the famous Istiklal Caddesi – a pedestrianised stretch of shops and eateries and swarms of people weaving their way to their intended destination with varying degrees of success.

 And, true enough, during our few days there, Kıbrıs Şehitler Caddesi became a feature of our stay.
 Whenever we left the apartment, this street was on our route to wherever we were going.
 Shops and eateries do tempt – we ate our first ever söğüş, amongst other meals, along here – street musicians entertain and the side streets that link this thoroughfare to the sea are packed with historic buildings, many of which are now bars.
 (We spent quite a bit of time around these streets but that’s for another post).

 And, like Istiklal Caddesi, Kıbrıs Şehitler Caddesi boasts a religious building in the form of a church.
 We wrongly assumed this to be a Greek orthodox church but research showed it to be a catholic church.
 The possible size of the congregation on a Sunday morning is a source of intrigue to us.
 As this is one of four (that we know of) catholic churches in Izmir, an established catholic population must have existed (maybe still does?) in Izmir when the Archdioces of Izmir was created in 1818.

-When you get bored of söğüş, there's always kokoreçWe didn’t go inside this church – we will do next time – as this photo was taken from behind the walled boundary.
+We didn’t go inside this church – we will do next time – as this photo was taken from behind the walled boundary.
 We were standing in the car park of Tansaş supermarket!
 Yes, Kıbrıs Şehitler Cadessi has the obligatory supermarket – but on this occasion, it’s actually useful.